Lynne Perrie: Later career

 Following her dismissal from Coronation Street, Perrie had a cameo in Mike Reid's cult adult pantomime video Pussy in Boots as Poison Ivy, and presented the programme Clairvoyants for ITV's The Tuesday Special slot.

 In 1994, Perrie released her controversial autobiography Secrets of The Street.
 The book became a bestseller, and was met with mostly positive reviews from the tabloid press.
 The book contained behind the scenes information about Coronation Street, and admissions of feuds with several of her co-stars during her time on the show.
 Granada TV attempted to ban its publication, and Perrie had to attend court over the attempted injunction.

 After the publication of her book, she continued to appear as a guest on a variety of chat shows, including Channel 4's The Word, where (amongst other acts) she performed her own rendition of Gloria Gaynor's "I Will Survive".
 The performance was voted by the public as number 62 on Channel 4's list of 100 Greatest TV Moments from Hell, and was repeated on Channel 4's 2001 series The Best of the Word.
 Perrie ended the year by performing alongside John Inman in a lavish production of Mother Goose at Stockport.

 In 1995, she starred in the VHS Lynne Perrie's Alternative Workout, a parody of an exercise programme, in which she appeared in a series of short comedy sketches, which generally consisted of her helping toned, athletic young men out of their workout clothing.
 The video was a commercial failure, and deleted just two years after its release.

 Perrie continued to cause controversy, particularly when she appeared on the adult channel Television X. On one of the shows, she was seen pulling down a young stripper's thong, proceeding to lick his revealed penis.
+In a 2004 TV interview, she addressed her appearance by stating "I never knew that the channel that I went on was called the X Fantasy Channel," and how she was encouraged by the people involved on the show to do what she did.
+Presenter James Whale said: "The producers of the show shouldn't really have put an elderly woman into that situation."